analogdevicesinc/ad936x-filter-wizard/README.md

-MATLAB-based FIR filter design for the AD936x.
+MATLAB-based FIR filter design for the AD936x that requires MATLAB 2015b or later, older versions are unsupported.

 User documentation is available on the [ADI wiki][wiki].